suborbital/docs/website/docs/quickstart.md

 - Environment name: a name for your development environment (this name must include a '.')
 - Environment description: a few words describing what this environment will do (just for your own reference!)

 Once you've created your environment, you'll be shown your environment's dashboard.
-The dashboard contains information about various usage metrics related to the Extension Engine, like counters for function builds and build minutes.
+The dashboard contains information about various usage metrics related to the Extension Engine, like counters for plugin builds and build minutes.
 Both of these are currently 0 because we still need to set up your first plugin!

 ## Create an access key